Ranked in 1 Practice Areas

 Experience

-Drafted and negotiated construction contract for church and school project in Austin.
+Drafted and negotiated construction contract on behalf of owner for hospitality project in Fredericksburg, Texas.

-Drafted and negotiated construction contract for retail shopping center in San Antonio.
+Drafted and negotiated construction contract for expansive East Austin office campus.

 Drafted architectural and construction contracts for capital improvement projects for a Central Texas county.